Cacti/documentation/System-Utilities.md

 ### Viewing Change log from system utilities

-Starting from Cacti 1.2.16 you are able to view the change log of the current version you are using via the system utilities menu this is useful for seeing what fixes are included in your version as well as new release versions
+Starting from Cacti 1.2.16 you are able to view the change log of the current\
+version you are using via the system utilities menu this is useful for\
+seeing what fixes are included in your version as well as new release versions.

 ![System Utilities](images/change-log-sysutils.png)